 For much of the 1800s, sailing ships calling at Honolulu Harbor were serviced using double-hulled canoes or rowboats.

-In 1900, three brothers, Jack, Edgar and William, formed Young Brothers and started doing small jobs around the Harbor.
+In 1900, three brothers, Jack, Herbert and William, formed Young Brothers and started doing small jobs around the Harbor.

 Early in the century, there was only a narrow opening in the reef, so sailing ships anchored outside where they had room to maneuver.
 They then came ashore in their own boats or used launch services from the harbor.